the-quotient/colligeverba/README.md

 ### Engine

 The engine (implemented in Go) builds a regular expression from your input and matches it against a list of latin word forms.
+The form analysis and translation suggestions is powered by [latein.me](https://latein.me)

 ### Form list